annebeaubien/annebeaubien.github.io/Content/recipes/roasted_garlic_bread.md

 1. While it is cooling toast the bread.
 1. Unwrap the foil and use it to hold the garlic by the root end.
 Then holding it upside down squeeze it into a small bowl and all of the roasted garlic will come out like a paste.
 1. Mash it up then spread it on the toast.
 One head of garlic should have enough paste for 2 slices of toast.
 You can use a lot of garlic because roasting it changes the flavor and mellows it.
-1. Sprinkle with paprika and enjoy with your favorite vegan dish like [https://wafflehearts.com/recipes/sweet_potato_leek_soup](Sweet Potato Leek Soup).
+1. Sprinkle with paprika and enjoy with your favorite vegan dish like [Sweet Potato Leek Soup](https://wafflehearts.com/recipes/sweet_potato_leek_soup).